(Photo: Getty Images)

-I’ve had the pleasure of coaching multiple Masters triathletes and runners over the years, including a few all the way to the age group podium in Kona or to the Boston Marathon for the first time.
+I’ve had the pleasure of coaching multiple masters triathletes and runners over the years, including a few all the way to the age group podium in Kona or to the Boston Marathon for the first time.
 The key lesson I’ve learned?
 The best strength training for triathletes over 50 isn’t the most conservative approach.
-In fact, Masters athletes who double down on their strength tend to get through their seasons with better speed and power output, fewer injuries, and quicker recovery in between hard training blocks and races.
-But to learn this lesson, many of us need to flip our understanding of fragility and risk on its head.
+In fact, masters athletes who double down on their strength tend to get through their seasons with better speed and power output, fewer injuries, and quicker recovery in between hard training blocks and races.
+However, to learn this lesson, many of us need to reframe our understanding of fragility and risk.

-We’re often told that as we age, we should approach training more conservatively in order to avoid risk.
+We’re often told that as we age, we should approach training more conservatively to avoid risk.
 In the gym, this might look like:

 The presumed logic behind this is that we want to preserve your body for triathlon, and not “risk” getting injured.
 Avoiding injury is a good thing, but we’re going about it in the wrong way.

-There’s something that inevitably happens to nearly every athlete that starts to de-risk their training in this way.
+There’s something that inevitably happens to nearly every athlete who starts to de-risk their training in this way.
 They become more fragile and more prone to problems.
 Masters athletes who take a conservative approach to strength training don’t preserve and improve their body’s joint mobility and motor control.
-They also miss out on an opportunity to improve their bone density essential for handling the impact of running.
-And finally, they miss out on an opportunity to boost human growth hormone and testosterone, crucial for staying hormonally balanced from all of the necessary highly catabolic endurance work that crushes us the more we age.
+They also miss out on an opportunity to improve their bone density, which is essential for handling the impact of running.
+And finally, they miss out on an opportunity to boost human growth hormone and testosterone, crucial for staying hormonally balanced, from all of the necessary highly catabolic endurance work that crushes us the more we age.

 In short, by following a conservative, “low risk” approach to strength training, it virtually guarantees a fragile, injury-prone result.
 So then what’s the alternative?
 What’s it look like to go “all-in” on strength after 50?

-This is one of my all-time favorites, a go-to strength workout—and it’s one of the best strength workouts for triathletes over 50.
+This is one of my all-time favorite go-to strength workouts – and it’s one of the best strength workouts for triathletes over 50.
 It’s full body, full range of motion, and develops everything you need to swim, bike, and run with a little (or a lot) more pep.

 At first sight, the Bear Complex flies in the face of what we’d consider safe and low risk.
 It combines five moves: